pacroy/microk8s-azure-vm/README.md

         -var suffix=myk8s
     ```

-    _You can add `-var enable_cert_manager=false` if you don't want to install cert-manager and Let's Encrypt clusterr-issuer._
+    _You can add `-var enable_cert_manager=false` if you don't want to install cert-manager and Let's Encrypt cluster-issuer._

     Enter `yes` to confirm to proceed.